MAJigsaw77/hxgamejolt-api/README.md

 ### Haxe-GameJolt-Integration

-A full integration of GameJolt to Haxe.
+A full integration of GameJolt to Haxe using Flash.

 ### Features
 * Latest API version.